Bold, smoky, and easy! This cast-iron roasted red salsa brings taquería-style flavor to tacos, bowls, and chips without needing an oven.

 There are so many ways to use this salsa in Mexican recipes, but here are my go-tos:

-- Bowls of beans: I always have pinto beans, black beans, or chickpeas going in the Instant Pot.
-Add beans, some of their broth, a pinch or two of sea salt, a big spoonful of salsa, and top with fresh, diced onions, shredded cabbage, and a handful of tortilla chips (so good!).
+- Use on refried vegan pinto beans or refried canned black beans, and add a big spoonful of salsa; top with fresh, diced onions, shredded cabbage, and a handful of tortilla chips (so good!).

-- 7-layer dip: It brings bold flavor without overwhelming everything else.
+- Vegan 7 layer dip recipe: It brings bold flavor without overwhelming everything else.

 - Corn tortillas, avocado, and salsa: Heat them, layer in slices of avocado, and spoon this salsa on top.
 Simple and perfect.
 (Amazing and an all-time favorite!).